 The Homicide Victims’ Support Group (Aust) Inc. employs five fully qualified Trauma and Bereavement Counsellors to provide a professional service for our members.
 They offer individual grief counselling in our office, or in your home if it is difficult for you to get to us.
 They can arrange referral to a counsellor in your area for those living out of the Sydney area.
-You can also speak with a counsellor over the phone at any time during office hours.
+You can also email or speak with a counsellor over the phone at any time during office hours.

 Support meetings are an excellent opportunity for you to meet others who have experienced the death of a loved one through murder.
 According to a large majority of our members, being able to sit and meet and talk with others in a similar situation to themselves is the most positive and helpful aspect of the group.

 Our trauma and bereavement counsellors attend all meetings (except the Ebony House Get Together’s) and offer support and help whenever required.
 We often invite interesting guest speakers to talk at our meetings and of course, give our members a chance to ask questions.

 Meetings are held in our office, in Parramatta and at Waterfall.

 Support meetings are also held in the following areas:

 - Newcastle / Warners Bay